dwrdx/git-hooks/README.md

 # Hooks

+## pre-commit

+Sometimes, you will need to use different emails for different projects, It's frustrating if you forget to configure local user.name and user.email of git for different repos, even wrose, sometimes, you already push the commits to the remote.

-* pre-commit - Ask the user to check the user name and email before committing
+This hook is here to help, It will ask you to check the user name and email before doing the actual commit action.